Alabama OSHA Training Online

 Fatal Occupational Injuries in Alabama

-The trade, transportation, and utilities industry had the highest number of fatalities in Alabama.
+The private transportation and warehousing industry sector had the highest number of fatalities in Alabama.
 Of the 26 fatalities in that sector:

 The second highest number of fatal work injuries was in construction.